wjddndud00/5080-5090-Solutions/README.md

 #### Fork

 To contribute your homework solution, start by copying or [forking](https://help.github.com/articles/fork-a-repo) this repository.
+Once you've copied the repository, download a local copy using the `git clone` command on the command line, or clone in the GUI app.

 Add new LaTeX files for missing solutions, or modify an existing file to fix or improve a previously contributed solution as described above to your copy.

+#### Updating the repository

+Use the Git commands `add` and `commit` to save your work.
+Use the Git command `push` to update your remote repository on GitHub.

 #### Pull